 This is probably the most widely used watering method in gardening.
 It is an easy way to control water flow and is used to water established plants in pots and containers (including hanging baskets).
 Many gardeners water a seed drill with a can before sowing.

 Hose with lance or spray gun

 This provides a rain-like effect for watering with a heavier flow than a watering can.
 More water can be delivered in a shorter time.
 Using a lance will give extra length to reach hanging baskets or the back of a border.

 Commonly used to fill ponds quickly and water mature plants in containers or those planted in the soil.
 Kink the hose near the watering end to provide more control over water flow.
 This method is best used by adults or older children.

 Trickle or drip irrigation

-These are separate pipes originating from a single hose pipe which provide individual pots or plants with water over a period of time.
+Separate pipes originate from a single hose pipe, providing individual pots or plants with water over a period of time.
 This method is especially useful when growing crops of all one type and size.
 These pipes are usually set up in their permanent position and can be controlled automatically using a tap and timer.

 Unlikely to be used in a school garden, however sprinklers may be used when watering a newly planted area or at times of prolonged drought.